-Is Las Vegas on your Bucket List to visit in 2022?
+Is Las Vegas on your Bucket List to visit?

 I’ve been four or five times now, staying in different hotels along the Strip to get a feel for my surrounds.

-Pro tip: – to stay in a couple of different hotels and take advantage of the fabulous hotel guest facilities, book more than one hotel on your Vegas vacation.
+My best tip: – stay in a couple of different hotels and take advantage of the fabulous hotel guest facilities, book more than one hotel on your Vegas vacation.

-Las Vegas is the entertainment capital of the world, known for its casinos and Elvis weddings (I crashed an Elvis once and it was hilarious!) tourist attractions, live shows and food scene, but there’s so much more to Sin City than that.
+Las Vegas is the entertainment capital of the world, known for its casinos and Elvis weddings, tourist attractions, spectacular live shows (I’ve picked 24 of my favorite shows in Las Vegas covering acrobatics to concerts to magic and everything in between) and the food scene, but there’s so much more to Sin City than that.

 Actually you’ll find incredible Michelin-star restaurants, there’s a fabulous shopping scene with malls and even outlet shopping, so many live shows like several resident Cirque du Soleil shows, concerts with mega stars and sport, plus loads of crazy fun activities for the whole family.